AbhishekSinghDhadwal/FHIRLightPatientLoader/README.md

 # FHIRLightPatientLoader v0.0.1
-NOTE - THIS IS A WIP, FUNCTIONALITY MAY (AND SHOULD) CHANGE RAPIDLY A JavaScript library for loading and processing FHIR R5 patient data bundles, designed to work with D3.js for data visualization.
+THE FEATURES EXPECTED WILL KEEP CHANGING RAPIDLY FOR THE CURRENT WEEK A lightweight JavaScript library for loading and processing FHIR R5 patient data bundles, designed to work with D3.js for data visualization.

 ## Features